 Action against Medical Accidents (AvMA) is an independent charity specialising in advising supporting people who have been affected by avoidable harm in healthcare and working for better patient safety and fairer systems for responding to avoidable harm.
 We advise and support around 3,000 people a year, helping them understand their rights; get the answers they need; and make informed choices about which procedures to use to achieve their desired outcomes.
 This gives us a rich insight into the experience of people affected by lapses in patient safety.
 Some of these people require more specialist legal advice than we can provide ourselves in order to obtain compensation for the life changing injuries sustained.
 For this reason we have also always taken a keen interest in clinical negligence litigation and accredit specialist clinical negligence solicitors for our 'panel'.
 These solicitors are ones we would be happy to refer our best friend or family member to.
-Our association with specialist clinical negligence of our beneficiaries means we have an in depth knowledge of how clinical negligence litigation works.
+Our association with specialist clinical negligence solicitors and also with medical experts who give evidence in such cases, coupled with the experience of our beneficiaries means we have an in depth knowledge of how clinical negligence litigation works.
 The main authors of this response are Lisa O'Dwyer, AvMA's Medico-Legal Director who has also worked as a specialist clinical negligence solicitor in private practice, and Peter Walsh, AvMA's Chief Executive.